captainGeech42/ctf-writeups/bsidespdx2020/cavage/README.md

 A Cavage HTTP Signature is a signed hash that represents the values of some/all of the headers in an HTTP request.
 It becomes especially powerful when used in combination with the `Digest` header (which adds a hash for the HTTP body to the headers), so you can effectively sign the contents of the request/response that is being made.

-Here is how the signature is generated (this is the short version, for the full explanation, review the IEFT page and/or my [solution script](solve.py)):
+Here is how the signature is generated (this is the short version, for the full explanation, review the IETF page and/or my [solution script](solve.py)):

 1. Register your public key with the server (the mechanism for doing this is out of scope for the draft, but the key must have an associated `keyId` value)
 2. Identify which headers need to be signed for the request.
 By default, only the `Date` header is signed.